Philadelphia Workers’ Compensation Lawyers

-The Pennsylvania Workers’ Compensation law provides for several types of benefits for employees who suffer job-related injuries or illnesses.
+The Pennsylvania Workers’ Compensation law provides for several types of workplace injury benefits for employees who suffer job-related injuries or illnesses.
 Injured workers are entitled to the payment of reasonable and necessary medical treatment including surgical and medical services, medicine, supplies, hospital treatment and services, orthopedic appliances, prostheses and rehabilitation.
 Wage-loss benefits are available if it is determined that an injured worker is totally disabled and unable to work at all, or partially disabled and working in a position earning less than the worker’s pre-injury pay.
 An injured employee may be entitled to Specific Loss Benefits if the worker has lost the permanent use of all or part of his arm, leg, foot, finger, hand, toe, has experienced sight or hearing loss, or has suffered a serious and permanent disfigurement on his head, face or neck.
-If the injury results in death, surviving dependents may be entitled to death benefits.
+If the work injury results in death, surviving dependents may be entitled to death benefits.

 Call Pearson Koutcher Law to Discuss Your Workers’ Compensation Claim

 Let us put our decades of workplace compensation experience to work for you, helping you navigate the complexities of the Workers’ Compensation laws.
 Pearson Koutcher Law Work Related Accident Lawyers will fight for you when you are hurt at work in New Jersey or Pennsylvania, with offices located in Philadelphia, the Lehigh Valley, and Cherry Hill.